mamaicode/Rust-Interview-Guidebook/README.md

 }

-Extra:

-Consider the following code:
+28. Consider the following code:

 /// An empty generic representation of a struct.
 It represents a struct with no fields. pub struct Empty;